 During the third full week of October, teens will be reading for the fun of it, as hundreds of libraries, schools, and bookstores celebrate Teen Read Week.
-This year's theme is Turn Dreams into Reality @ Your Library®, spotlights all the great resources and activities libraries provide to inspire teens to succeed in school and beyond.
+This year's theme is Get Away @ your library®, spotlights all the great resources and activities available to help teens build literacy skills while reading for the fun of it.
 Libraries across the world celebrate Teen Read Week with a variety of special events and programs aimed at encouraging teens to read for pleasure and to visit their libraries for free reading materials.

 Celebrate this year's Teen Read Week by encouraging your middle or high school students to:

 - Join a book discussion group at their school or public library.